About the Program

 Open full screen

-Orphan PIT Tags Dashboard
+Orphan PIT Tag Detection Dashboard

 Currently, the Bottlenecks to Survival Program operates 26 antenna arrays spanning 13 rivers.
 Over the last four years of operation, thousands of individual PIT-tagged fish have been detected on our arrays.
 While many detections are from Bottlenecks fish, a few thousand are from other unknown tagging programs.